An easy stroll

-Busy Chiang Rai City doesn’t immediately appear a good candidate for walking tours but, keeping to the back streets and dodging through a few market lanes, you can do a very pleasant and interesting little half day stroll around town, taking in most of the sights and including a few good coffee and snack breaks.
+Busy Chiang Rai City may not immediately appear a good candidate for a walking tour but, keeping to the back streets and dodging through a few market lanes, you can do a very pleasant and interesting half-day stroll around town, taking in most of the sights and including a few good coffee and snack breaks along the way.

-We’ll start at the iconic clock tower.
-The highly ornate, gold painted tower you see today is a new version built to commemorate His Majesty the King’s 80th birthday replacing an older model.
-It now forms a traffic circle at the junction of Phaholyothin, Jedyod, Suksatit and Ban Phra Phrakan roads and whilst fancy enough in the day time really comes into its own the evening when a light show takes place highlighting the tower in every hue from lime green to outrageous pink.
-(Timing seems a bit erratic but generally takes place somewhere around 20:00, lasting for 20 minutes.)
+We’ll start, where else, at the iconic clock tower.
+The highly ornate, gold-painted tower you see today is a new version built to commemorate the former King’s 80th birthday replacing an older model.
+It now forms a traffic circle at the junction of Phaholyothin, Jetyod, Suksatit and Ban Phra Phrakan roads and whilst fancy enough in the daytime really comes into its own the evening when a light show takes place highlighting the tower in every hue from lime green to outrageous pink.
+(Timing is scheduled every evening at 19:00, 20:00 and 21:00, lasting for 20 minutes.)

-Our walk is not a night hike so you’ll have to check that later, but the proliferation of excellent coffee shop/bakeries around the tower means you can start your stroll with a good caffeine and chocolate hit.
-Head west from the traffic circle and take the first right which leads you past the town’s large mosque.
-Chiang Rai has a substantial Muslim minority—mostly of Yunnanese origin—and though it may be a bit early, (or late) for lunch if you need further sustenance then cheap and cheerful Muslim Food Cafe, just down from the mosque, does a great khao soi.
+Our walk is not a night hike so you’ll have to check that out later, but the proliferation of excellent coffee shop/bakeries around the tower means you can start your stroll with a good caffeine and sugar hit.
+From the traffic circle head west and take the first right which leads you past the town’s large mosque.
+Chiang Rai has a substantial Muslim minority—mostly of Yunnanese origin—and though it may be a bit early (or late) for lunch if you need further sustenance then cheap and cheerful Rosprasert Muslim Food Cafe, just down from the mosque, does a wonderful khao soi.

-At the end of this little street you’ll cross over Thanalai—home every Saturday evening to a large Walking Street Market – while on the opposite side of the road is one of the entrances to the huge municipal market.
+At the end of this little street you’ll cross over Thanalai—home every Saturday evening to a large Walking Street Market—where on the opposite side of the road is one of the entrances to the huge Municipal Market.
 This section of covered market sells fruit, vegetables, herbs and spice plus a range of clothes and household goods and is an interesting spot to wander before you emerge on Uttarakit Road.
-On your right you’ll see another – more conventional – clock tower come traffic circle surrounded by noodle and snack stalls.
-If you head straight on though, and continue through another section of covered market, you’ll come out on bustling Ruangnakorn Street with plenty more market stalls.
-This is outdoor so better light if you’re of a photographic bent and a good area to spot all the Lisu and hill-tribe vendors and buyers.
+On your right you’ll see the original old clock tower surrounded by noodle and snack stalls.
+If you head straight on though and continue through a second section of covered market, you’ll come out on bustling Ruangnakorn Street with plenty more market stalls.
+The bustling side streets separating the market sections have better light if you’re of a photographic bent and are a good area to spot all the Lisu and hill-tribe vendors and buyers.